ElectroBoy10/TakeWay.Shop/index.md

 ---

 <center>TakeWay, specializing in authentic South African meals.
-Founded by me, we offer homemade dishes that celebrate our South African culinary tradition and commitment to quality.</center>
+Founded by my grandmother, we offer homemade dishes that celebrate our South African culinary tradition and commitment to quality.</center>

 ---